iamfriedbean/redbean/README.md

 # redbean
-Redbean is a blackbox - fast TCP port and vulnerability scanner utilising artificial intelligence analysis as guide to more effective remediation of vulnerabilities.
+Redbean is a blackbox - fast port and vulnerability scanner utilising artificial intelligence analysis as guide to more effective remediation of vulnerabilities.
 ## How to install

 Part of Beanscan Suite of tools.
 See beanscan.